-For larger areas, if no data are available from meteorological stations, general rainfall estimates from satellite imagery can be used, such as from the Tropical Rainfall Measuring Mission (TRMM) Multi-satellite Precipitation Analysis (TMPA), which is used to issue landslide and flood warnings based on a threshold value derived from earlier published intensity-duration-frequency relationships for different countries (Hong et al., 2007b).
-As another example, GEONETCast is a global network of satellite-based data dissemination systems providing environmental data to a world-wide user community.
-Products include meteorological satellites (Meteosat, GOES, FengYun), and vegetation monitoring using SPOT-Vegetation data.
-This information is made available to many users, with low cost receiving station and open-source software (Mannaerts et al., 2009).
-Another example is the Sentinel Asia programme which is an initiative supported by JAXA and the APRSAF (Asia-Pacific Regional Space Agency Forum) to share disaster information in the Asia-Pacific region on the Digital Asia (Web-GIS) platform and to make the best use of earth observation satellites data for disaster management in the Asia-Pacific region (Sentinel Asia, 2010).
+For larger areas, lack of data from meteorological stations can be substituted with rainfall estimates from satellite imagery, such as from the Tropical Rainfall Measuring Mission (TRMM) and Multi-Satellite Precipitation Analysis (TMPA), which are used to issue landslide and flood warnings based on a threshold value derived from earlier published intensity-duration-frequency relationships for different countries (Hong et al., 2007b).
+As another example, GEONETCast is a global network of satellite-based data dissemination systems providing environmental data to the world-wide user community.
+Products include meteorological satellites (Meteosat, GOES, and FengYun), and vegetation monitoring using SPOT-Vegetation data.
+This information is made available to many users, with low cost receiving stations and open-source software (Mannaerts et al., 2009).
+Another example is the Sentinel Asia program that is an initiative supported by JAXA and the APRSAF (Asia-Pacific Regional Space Agency Forum) to share disaster information in the Asia-Pacific region using a Digital Asia (Web-GIS) platform, and to make the best use of Earth observation satellites data for disaster management in the Asia-Pacific region (Sentinel Asia, 2010).

 An important initiative that is focused on the provision of space-based information for disaster response is the international charter "Space and Major Disasters" (Disaster Charter, 2010).
-A number of organizations and programmes are involved in rapid mapping activities after major disasters, such as UNOSAT (2010), DLR-ZKI (2010), SERTIT (2010), GDACS (2010) and Dartmouth Flood Observatory (2010).
-In Europe the Global Monitoring for Environment and Security (GMES) initiative of the European Commission and the European Space Agency (ESA) is actively supporting the use of satellite technology in disaster management, with projects such as PREVIEW (Prevention, Information and Early Warning pre-operational services to support the management of risks), LIMES (Land and Sea Integrated Monitoring for Environment and Security), GMOSS (Global Monitoring for Security and Stability), SAFER (Services and Applications For Emergency Response), and G-MOSAIC (GMES services for Management of Operations, Situation Awareness and Intelligence for regional Crises) (GMES, 2010).
+A number of organizations and program are involved in rapid mapping activities after major disasters including UNOSAT (2010), DLR-ZKI (2010), SERTIT (2010), GDACS (2010), and the Dartmouth Flood Observatory (2010).
+In Europe, the Global Monitoring for Environment and Security (GMES) initiative of the European Commission and the European Space Agency (ESA) is actively supporting the use of satellite technology in disaster management, with projects such as PREVIEW (Prevention, Information and Early Warning pre-operational services to support the management of risks), LIMES (Land and Sea Integrated Monitoring for Environment and Security), GMOSS (Global Monitoring for Security and Stability), SAFER (Services and Applications For Emergency Response), and G-MOSAIC (GMES services for Management of Operations, Situation Awareness and Intelligence for regional Crises) (GMES, 2010).
 The United Nations Platform for Space-based Information for Disaster Management and Emergency Response (UN-SPIDER, 2010) has been established by the UN to ensure that all countries have access to and develop the capacity to use space-based information to support the disaster management cycle.
 They are working on a space application matrix that will provide the satellite-based approaches for each type of hazard and each phase of the disaster management cycle.
-Overviews on the use of space-based information in hazard inventory assessment can be found in CEOS (2003), Tralli et al. (2005), IGOS (2007) and Joyce et al. (2009).
+Overviews on the use of spacebased information in hazard inventory assessment can be found in CEOS (2003), Tralli et al. (2005), IGOS (2007), and Joyce et al. (2009).

-For a number of hazards, satellite-based information is the major source for generating hazard inventories, and hazard monitoring (e.g., tropical cyclones, forest fires, and drought).
-For others it supports ground-based measurements (e.g., earthquakes, volcanic eruptions, coastal hazards).
-There are hazard types that cannot be recorded by a network of measurement stations, as these do not have specific measurable characteristics (such as landslides, forest fires and snow avalanches).
+For a number of hazards, satellite-based information is the major source for generating hazard inventories and hazard monitoring (e.g., tropical cyclones, forest fires, and drought).
+For other hazards, such data support ground-based measurements (e.g., earthquakes, volcanic eruptions, and coastal hazards).
+Some hazard types cannot be recorded by a network of measurement stations, as these do not have specific measurable characteristics (e.g., landslides, forest fires, and snow avalanches).
 There are also many areas where recorded information is not available.
-Thus the identification of hazardous phenomena may require techniques such as automatic classification or expert visual interpretation of remotely sensed data.
+Thus, the identification of hazardous phenomena may require techniques such as automatic classification or expert visual interpretation of remotely-sensed data.